Sunday, January 29, 2023

 North Portal

 The North Portal will be a re-creation of the Homestake Pass MT, west portal, NP Tunnel #5.
-I will represent the latter with a timber portal and a rock shed that extends from the portal.
-See 4.1.10c for construction details.
+It has a timber portal and a rock slide shed I will represent the latter with a timber tunnel lining and a timber rock shed that extends from the portal.

 Tunnel Bore